Wondering what the best lighting temperature is for a finished basement? Let me tell you, I have been searching for the answer myself.

-The light color temperature is absolutely perfect!
+The light color temperature was absolutely perfect!

 It's warm enough to not feel institutional but bright enough to energize my workspace and not make the whole room look too yellow.
 (I still might paint the basement, though – especially now that I can see it so well)

-The Best Basement Lighting For You
+The Best Basement Light Bulbs For You

 If you are unhappy with your basement lighting, I suggest you take stock of your current situation.

 - What exactly don't you like about your current lighting?

 - Is it too dim, too bright, too yellow … etc?

 - How will you be using your space – meaning is it a rec room where you want a nice ambiance or a work room where you want bright lights?

 - Can you put your lights on a dimmer so that you can adjust the lighting if needed?